-Region of Interest Output frame size

-Stream 1 1280 X 1024 ~ 176 x 144 (Selectable) 1280 X 1024 ~ 176 x 144 (Selectable)
+Region of Interest Output frame size Stream 1 1280 X 800 ~ 176 x 144 (Selectable) 1280 X 800 ~ 176 x 144 (Selectable) Stream 2 1280 X 800 ~ 176 x 144 (Selectable) 1280 X 800 ~ 176 x 144 (Selectable) Stream 3 Fixed Fixed

-Stream 2 fixed fixed

 When completed with the settings in the Viewing Window, click Save to enable the settings and click Close to exit the window.
 The selected Output Frame Size will immediately be applied to the Frame size of each video stream.
 Then you can go back to the home page to test the e-PTZ function.
-For more information about the e-PTZ function, please refer to page 91.
+For more information about the e-PTZ function, please refer to page 97.

-Click the stream item to display the detailed information.
-If configured, the maximum frame size will be in accordance with your settings in the Viewing Window sections.
+Output Frame Size (Size of the Live View Window) Click the stream item to display the detailed information.
+The maximum frame size will follow your settings in the above Viewing Window sections.

-This Network Camera provides real-time H.264 and MJPEG compression standards (Dual Codec) for real-time viewing.
-If H.264 mode is selected, the video is streamed via RTSP protocol.
-There are several parameters for you to adjust the video performance:
+This Network Camera offers real-time H.264 and MJPEG compression standards (Dual Codec) for real-time viewing.
+If the H.264 mode is selected, the video is streamed via RTSP protocol.
+There are several parameters through which you can adjust the video performance: